kmatusze/Real-Time-Bus-Tracker/README.md

-**Title of the project:** Real Time Bus Tracker Exercise

-**Description of the project:** Refactored Code for Real Time Bus Tracker Between MIT and Harvard
+***Real Time Bus Tracker Exercise*** contains refactored code for Real Time Bus Tracker, tracking the path of the bus between MIT and Harvard Universities.
+Refactored code includes API code from MapBox which is exciting!

 **How to Run:** Utilize code files in VS Code to see Real Time Bus Tracking

-**Roadmap of future improvements:** Will be updating using other transit system codes
+**Roadmap of future improvements:** Will be updating using other transit system codes along with the latitude and longitude directions, as well as updating the CSS style ie Dark Mode vs Light Mode.

-**License information:** Please note original code is under MIT license & MIT Women In Tech - MERN Coding Program
+**License information:**

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal